-In the 2020/2021 financial year, the Supervisory Board of Ekotechnika AG again continuously monitored the Executive Board and regularly advised it on managing the company.
-In doing so, we satisfied ourselves that all actions taken by the Executive Board were legitimate and proper and served the intended purpose.
-The Executive Board complied with its information duties and apprised us regularly, promptly and comprehensively in written and oral form about all issues of strategy, planning, business development, risk situation, risk developments and compliance that were relevant to the company and the Group.
-This also included information on deviations in actual performance from previously reported targets as well as deviations in business performance from plans; in the 2020/2021 financial year, all such deviations were positive.
+The supervisory board of Ekotechnika AG continuously monitored the executive board in the 2021/2022 financial year and closely advised it on the management of the company in this challenging crisis year.
+In doing so, we were always able to satisfy ourselves of the legality, appropriateness, and regularity of the executive board's work.
+The Executive Board fulfilled its duties to provide information and informed us regularly, promptly and comprehensively in written and verbal form about all issues of strategy, planning, business development, risk situation, risk development and compliance relevant to the Company and the Group.
+This also included timely information on deviations in actual performance from previously reported targets, deviations in business performance from planning, and the impact of the geopolitical situation on short-, medium- and long-term corporate performance.
+The company's observance of general compliance and in particular sanctions legislation; risk management; new suppliers and the development of inventories and order books; changes in the market situation and other issues associated with the changed political and economic situation were further important areas for action.

-The members of the Supervisory Board had ample opportunity to critically examine the reports and resolution proposals submitted by the Executive Board and to make their own suggestions.
-In particular, we discussed all business processes of importance to the company based on written and oral reports from the Executive Board and checked them for plausibility.
-The Supervisory Board closely addressed the company's risk situation, liquidity planning and equity situation.
+The members of the Supervisory Board had ample opportunity to discuss the reports and resolution proposals submitted by the Executive Board and to make many suggestions of their own.
+In particular, we intensively discussed all business transactions of importance to the Company on the basis of written and oral reports by the Executive Board and reviewed them for plausibility.
+The Supervisory Board dealt in detail with the Company's risk situation, liquidity planning and equity situation.

-The Supervisory Board gave its consent to individual business transactions where this was necessary due to legal requirements, the articles of association or the rules of procedure for the Executive Board.
+The Supervisory Board gave its approval to individual business transactions where this was required by law, the Articles of Association or the Rules of Procedure for the Executive Board.

-The members of the Supervisory Board also maintained a close and regular exchange of information and ideas with each other and with the Executive Board between Supervisory Board meetings and kept themselves informed of significant developments in the entity.
+The members of the Supervisory Board, and in particular the Chairwoman and Vice Chairman of the Supervisory Board, maintained a close and regular exchange of information and ideas with each other and with the Executive Board between the regular meetings of the Supervisory Board and kept themselves continuously informed about significant developments at the Company.
+Due to the very dynamic development, this took place much more frequently than in previous years.

-There was no evidence of conflicts of interest of members of the Executive Board and the Supervisory Board which would have to be disclosed to the Supervisory Board without delay and about which the Annual General Meeting would have to be informed.
+There were no indications of conflicts of interest on the part of members of the Executive Board and Supervisory Board, which must be disclosed to the Supervisory Board without delay and about which the Annual General Meeting is to be informed.